 What does the Miami Neuroscience Institute outpatient neurorehabilitation program include?

 Miami Neuroscience Institute’s outpatient neurorehabilitation has many of the same services as the inpatient program, including physical therapy, occupational therapy and speech therapy.
 This program helps serve patients who need rehabilitation but can still live at home, or anyone who is transitioning out of inpatient rehabilitation.

 Brain injury patients also have access to our Intensive Outpatient Brain Injury Program.
-This program includes back-to-back therapies for four to five hours a day, five days a week.
 Our brain injury coordinator will work together with your doctors to arrange for rehabilitation.

 Other programs in our outpatient neurorehabilitation include:

 - Driving evaluation program – This program helps patients re-learn how to drive with computer testing and on-road driving instruction with occupational therapists who are certified in driver evaluation.
 Our program is the only one of its kind in South Florida.